fiugd/fiug/README.md

 bartok was a music composer
 original idea for this editor was frontend for a service composer
-a fugue is a form of musical composition fiug.dev is how you spell it if you are me trying to find a catchy/short/available domain name
+a fugue is a form of musical composition
+fiug.dev is how you spell it if you are me trying to find a catchy/short/available domain name

+I'm working on thinking more of this as `fiug` and less as `bartok` but maybe the later still has a life, dunno